gradle/gradle/design-docs/build-comparison.md

 # What is this?

-The build migration verification feature aims to compare two builds functionally, with a focus on providing confidence that they are substitutable.
-That is, this feature can be used to provide information on whether a migration from one build to another introduces unwanted change.

-The two builds in question may potentially be anything.
-Some examples are:

-* A Gradle build, executed with two different Gradle versions
-* A Maven build compared with a Gradle build
-* An Ant build compared with a Gradle build
+The build comparison functionality allow users to compare two builds functionally, identifying differences in the observable outcomes.
+There are three primary use cases that this functionality will serve as that basis for:

+1. Changing the version of Gradle used to build a project (typically a new version, i.e. **upgrading**)
+2. **Migrating** a project that is built with another tool (e.g. Ant, Maven or anything else) to be built with Gradle
+3. **Testing a change** to a Gradle project's configuration by comparing before and after the change

+The above list is in order of importance.

+By identifying the differences, or hopefully confirming that there are no differences, between two builds the user can upgrade/migrate/change with more confidence and reduced risk.

 # Components